SolidSoups/Processing-Carcassone/log.md

 I figured out what i did wrong.
 Let me explain how the method works.

 It recieves inputs of a grid location on the tile map.
 It then checks every neighbouring block, and if it exists, it figures out what face is facing the grid location.
 This is where i went wrong, i wasnt accounting for the rotation of the neighbouring tile as it can affect what port is facing the main location.
 I then collect all the ports facing the grid location and create a list from North to West of all those types of faces.
 Then i get a list of the next tiles ports, and i try to match those lists by periodically rotating the tile.
 The method returns a boolean list with a length of 4 depicting what rotation (which is the index) is allowed.

+## E11: January 31, 11:12am (1h)
+The tiles now finally are only allowed to be placed at a given position IF:
+* there is no other tile there
+* it is right next to a tile
+* the tile and neighbouring tile can make any connections

+I have made some improvements to the debug mode.
+The UI will now show every location where a placement is possible, and how many placements are possible at that location.

+**Next i am planning to restructure, recycle and clean my code**